-Ohio’s school board members, one of the largest groups of elected officials in the state, are charged with one of the major responsibilities in government — to provide the best educational opportunities possible for the youth of Ohio and to manage and control the political subdivision of the school district.
+Ohio’s public school board members, one of the largest groups of elected officials in the state, are charged with one of the major responsibilities in government — to provide the best educational opportunities possible for the youth of Ohio and to manage and control the political subdivision of the school district.
 OSBA seeks to raise the profile of boardmanship and encourage high-caliber candidates to run for office.
 Learn more about a board member's role and responsibilities, eligibility requirements and board candidate workshops, which are held in summer 2023.
 Visit Get On Board Ohio for resources to encourage effective and representative school boards that meet the challenges of the diverse districts they represent.

 What does a school board member do?

 Board member responsibilities

 The role and function of board members often are misinterpreted by the public.
-The board is a policymaking body and members are the chief advisors to the superintendent on community attitudes.
+The board is a policymaking body and members are the chief advisers to the superintendent on community attitudes.
 Board members do not manage the day-to-day operations of a school district; they see to it that the system is managed well by professional administrators.

 Board members do not evaluate staff, other than the superintendent and treasurer, nor do they typically become involved in employment interviews, other than those of the superintendent, business manager and treasurer.
 Board members may be consulted during the hiring process for other positions, such as assistant superintendent.

 What is a good board member

-We often hear that one person is a good board member or another is a bad board member, and yet we seldom hear a clear definition of what constitutes a “good” board member.
+We often hear that one person is a good board member or another is a bad board member, yet we seldom hear a clear definition of what constitutes a “good” board member.

-In reality, there are about as many philosophical theories about boardmanship as there are board members.
+In reality, there are about as many philosophical theories about board governance as there are board members.
+Members must recognize that people usually don’t react to the same problem in an identical manner, so flexibility is necessary.
 However, there are some acceptable guidelines.
-Members must recognize that seldom do two persons react to the same problem in an identical manner, so flexibility is necessary.